 You’ll spend this day at sea.
 This is a chance for you to learn more about the biology and history of the Ross Sea region and beyond through the lectures and presentations provided by experts on board.
 Extraordinary iceberg-strewn landscapes will start to appear and you'll take your first ice photographs as you cross the Antarctic Circle.

-As you arrive at the Great White Continent, the unpredictable ice and weather conditions do not allow for a day-by-day itinerary, but the captain will assess the conditions daily and will take every opportunity to make landings and enable you to discover all the incredible sights of Antarctic.
+As you arrive at the Great White Continent, the unpredictable ice and weather conditions do not allow for a day-by-day itinerary, but the captain will assess the conditions daily and will take every opportunity to make landings and enable you to discover all the incredible sights of the Antarctic.

 You’ll visit places like Cape Adare where you'll find Antarctica’s largest population of Adelie penguins; Cape Hallett and its enormous Admiralty Range – mountains that stand over 13,000 feet high (4,000 metres) and are surrounded by huge glaciers; Franklin Island –desolately beautiful and rugged, and home to a large Adelie penguin population as well as many nesting seabirds; and the Ross Ice Shelf – the world’s largest body of floating ice and a natural barrier, whose daunting presence prevented many early explorers from venturing further south.

 You’ll spend these days at sea, resting and enjoying life on board.
 This is a chance for you to learn more about the biology and history of your final destination through lectures and presentations provided by experts, and to be on the lookout for some pelagic bird spotting!